kezouke/ReProcess/README.md

 - `linked_component_ids`: A list of component IDs representing other components that are linked or associated with this component.
 - `file_id`: The ID of the file  that processed this component.
 - `external_component_ids`: A list of IDs representing external components that this component interacts with.
+- `component_type`: One of 3 possible types of component ("class", "method" or "function")

 This structure helps in understanding the relationships and dependencies among various files and components in the project.